IBM-Cloud/ansible-collection-ibm/docs/ibm_is_network_acl_rule.rst

 Parameters
 ----------

-  icmp (False, list, None)
-    None

-  udp (False, list, None)
-    None

-  network_acl (True, str, None)
-    (Required for new resource) Network ACL id

-  tcp (False, list, None)
-    None

-  name (False, str, None)
-    The user-defined name for this rule.
-Names must be unique within the network ACL the rule resides in.
-If unspecified, the name will be a hyphenated list of randomly-selected words.

-  action (True, str, None)
+  direction (True, str, None)
-    (Required for new resource) Whether to allow or deny matching traffic
+    (Required for new resource) Direction of traffic to enforce, either inbound or outbound

   destination (True, str, None)